 Although the insurance business in the United States is primarily regulated by the states, federal initiatives often have an impact on our business in a variety of ways.
-Federal regulation of financial services, securities, derivatives and pensions, as well as legislation affecting privacy, tort reform and taxation, may significantly and adversely affect the insurance business.
+Federal financial services regulation, securities regulation, derivatives regulation, pension regulation, privacy, tort reform legislation and taxation may significantly and adversely affect the insurance business.
 In addition, various forms of direct and indirect federal regulation of insurance have been proposed from time to time, including proposals for the establishment of an optional federal charter for insurance companies.